vpelss/WhatAreTheOdds/README.md

 Inspired by: https://anydice.com/ and https://megadoug.com/dice-graph/

-Gives the odds for dice rolls.
+These give the odds for dice rolls.